mperezortiz/mperezortiz.github.io/_pages/about.md

 I sometimes write poems on tech and sustainability in my blog [The AI has gone bananas](http://www.bananas.ai/).

-`Interests`: environmental digital twinning; sustainable agritech for ensuring food security; recommender systems and simulation intelligence for policy making; education for sustainability.
+`Interests`: responsible AI; environmental digital twinning; sustainable agritech; recommender systems and simulation intelligence for policy making; education for sustainability.